 An excellent user interface establishes trust between customers and the brand.

 While the brand design itself is not the UI designer’s responsibility, its translation to the product is.

 As the designer and expert Helga Moreno states in her article The Gap Between UX And UI Design:

 Something that looks great but is difficult to use is exemplary of great UI and poor UX.
 While something very usable that looks terrible is exemplary of great UX and poor UI.Helga Moreno

 They are both crucial!

-This will hopefully help you to understand (and explain to your clients) the difference between UI and UX.
-Next, we’ll list which are the best backgrounds you should have to become a UX designer.
+Hopefully, this will help you understand (and explain to your clients) the difference between UI and UX.
+Next, we will list which are the best backgrounds you should have to become a UX designer.
 Maybe you’ve got one of them?
 Or lots?
-So keep tuned by subscribing to our newsletter and to our Social Medias.

 Can you point out any other difference between UI and UX?
 Please enlighten us!